ThasianX/ElegantPages/README.md

 import ElegantPages

-let vListData = (1...40).map { _ in "Ideally, this should be more dynamic content to make the most use out of this list" }
+let listData = (1...40).map { _ in "Ideally, this should be more dynamic content to make the most use out of this list" }

 struct ElegantVListExample: View {

     let manager = ElegantListManager(pageCount: vListData.count, pageTurnType: .earlyCutOffDefault)

-    init() {
-        manager.datasource = self
-    }

     var body: some View {
-        ElegantVList(manager: manager)
+        ElegantVList(manager: manager,
-            .frame(width: screen.width - 100) // In case you don't want an entirely full screen list
+                     pageTurnType: .earlyCutOffDefault) { page in
+            ExampleView(page: page).erased
         }
     }

-extension ElegantVListExample: ElegantPagesDataSource {

-    func elegantPages(viewForPage page: Int) -> AnyView {
+}

+struct ExampleView: View {

+    let page: Int

+    var body: some View {
         VStack {
             Text("Page \(page)")
                 .font(.largeTitle)
-            Text(vListData[page])
+            Text(listData[page])
                 .font(.title)
         }
         .padding()
-        .erased
     }

 }

 ```

 ## How it works

 `ElegantPagesView` is pretty simple.
 It uses a [function builder](https://github.com/apple/swift-evolution/blob/9992cf3c11c2d5e0ea20bee98657d93902d5b174/proposals/XXXX-function-builders.md) to gather the page views and puts them in either a `HStack` or `VStack` depending on the type of `ElegantPages` view chosen.
 As a result, all views are created immediately.

 `ElegantListView` is quite interesting.
-For more flexibility, it uses [`ElegantPagesDataSource`](https://github.com/ThasianX/ElegantPages/blob/master/Sources/ElegantPages/Models/Public/ElegantPagesDataSource%26Delegate.swift) to get the view for any given page.
-When it is first initialized, it calls the delegate at most 3 times, to get the views for the starting pages.
+For more flexibility, it uses a `@ViewBuilder` to get the view for any given page(it's the closure at the end of the `ElegantVList` declaration.
+When it is first initialized, it calls this closure at most 3 times, to get the views for the starting pages.
 These views are used to initialize an array of at most 3 `UIHostingControllers`, whose `rootViews` are set to a specific origin in a `UIViewController`.
 Here's the catch, at any given moment, there are at most only 3 pages loaded.
 As the user scrolls to the next page, old pages are removed and new pages are inserted; the views themselves are juggled as their origins are changed per page turn.
 This keeps overall memory usage down and also makes scrolling blazingly fast.
 If you're curious, take a [peek](https://github.com/ThasianX/ElegantPages/blob/master/Sources/ElegantPages/Lists/Internal/ElegantListController.swift).

 ## Customization